hetzneronline/community-content/tutorials/how-to-install-SmartOS/how_to_install_SmartOS_without_the_need_for_USB_flash_drive.md

 In this file I'm setting `GRUB_DEFAULT=2` to select SmartOS as default boot option on 3rd position. (again counting from 0)

-I uncomment as well the `GRUB_TIMEOUT_STYLE=hidden` line to avoid hidden messages and I choose to set `GRUB_TIMEOUT=20` to give myself 20 seconds the time to make a selection at the grub menu.
+I comment out the `GRUB_TIMEOUT_STYLE=hidden` line to avoid hidden messages and I choose to set `GRUB_TIMEOUT=20` to give myself 20 seconds the time to make a selection at the grub menu.

 So the `/etc/default/grub` looks like this: